anilmainali/SoftwareTesting/SoftwareTesting-Notes.md

 - Code is not executed
 - Manual review of code,documents to find the errors.
 - Static techniques to find the causes of failures(defects)

+## What are the beifits of Static Testing?